studoverse/katerbase/README.md

 [db.collection.findOne(query, projection)](https://docs.mongodb.com/manual/reference/method/db.collection.findOne/) and [db.collection.findOneAndUpdate(query, projection)](https://docs.mongodb.com/manual/reference/method/db.collection.findOneAndUpdate/) MongoDB operation

 Find the document or in case the filtered document does not exist insert a new document.
-The document is returned matter if it exists previously or it was just inserted.
-This works atomically, so `newEntry` may be called even if the document exists during the `findOneOrInsert` operation.
+The document is returned no matter if it exists previously or it was just inserted. `newEntry` might get called even if the document exists during the `findOneOrInsert` operation.
 In that case the document won't get created but the already existent document will be returned.

-`findOneOrInsert()` uses internally at first `find()` to look up a document.
+`findOneOrInsert()` uses internally at first `find` to look up a document.
 In case the document is not found, it will execute the `findOneAndUpdate` MongoDB operation.
-This is a performance optimization, when using `findOneAndUpdate` the MongoDB document is locked, but when using `find()` the document won't get locked.
+This is a performance optimization, when using `findOneAndUpdate` the MongoDB document is locked, but when using `find` the document won't get locked by MongoDB.
 So in case the document can be found, MongoDB won't use any locks.
-In case the document won't get found via `find()`, `findOneOrInsert` will use internally the `updateOneAndFind` MongoDB operation with `upsert = true` parameter to insert the document or just return the existent document.
+In case the document won't get found via `find`, `findOneOrInsert()` will use internally the `updateOneAndFind` MongoDB operation with `upsert = true` parameter to insert the document or just return the existent document.

 #### Example usage with _id filter:
 ```kotlin